Beef Short Ribs, smoked slow until rich and incredibly tender. This is the ultimate comfort food.

 Today we have a recipe I’m super excited about!
 Smoked beef short ribs, slowly smoked until tender and rich and incredibly delicious.

 Once upon a time I told you about that ten-year period of my life when I was a pseudo-vegetarian.
-It wasn’t until Sean bought his first smoker that I came around to the meat side.
+It wasn’t until we bought our first smoker that I came around to the meat side.
 Shortly after that I had my meat epiphany at a restaurant in Honolulu called Chef Mavro (I LOOOOOVE this place!).
 It was a single cut of meat that did it for me — braised beef short ribs.
 The meat was so tender it melted in my mouth like butter.
-I told Sean if he learned to cook meat like that I’d eat anything he served me.
-So he’s been working on his short ribs ever since, but his way – smoked.
+I promised if we could learn to cook meat like that I’d convert back to the dark side!

 The beef short ribs we are cooking here are typically smaller cuts (around 3 inches of bone) and meaty; and that’s likely how you will see them in the butcher case.
 Buying Prime, Choice, or even Wagyu cuts for marbling is key so that you get that flavor that makes them magical.

 I like to trim excess fat off of the top of the meat.
 You’ll see a thin membrane that, when removed, will expose that gorgeous meat that will pull that smoke in.
 Unlike pork ribs, you don’t need to take the membrane off the bone side.
 Leave it there so it can hold that beef on the ribs.
 Coat the ribs in olive oil and salt and pepper, or feel free to use your favorite beef rub.